trondhindenes/flansible/README.md

 ---

-Flansible is a very simple rest api for Ansible.
+Flansible is a very simple rest api for executing Ansible ad-hoc-commands and (later) playbooks.
 It it _not_ a replacement for [Ansible Tower](https://www.ansible.com/tower).

 Flansible is written in [Flask](http://flask.pocoo.org/), and uses [celery](http://www.celeryproject.org/) for async task execution and optionally [flower](http://flower.readthedocs.io/en/latest/features.html) for real-time monitoring of celery.

-### Setup
-Setup tested on Ubuntu 14.04

 #### Required python packages with tested versions (newer version should be fine):
 ```bash